Server Message Block: SMB 3.0.2

 SMB 3.0.2 (known as 3.02 at the time) was introduced with Windows 8.1 and Windows Server 2012 R2; in those and later releases, the earlier SMB version 1 can be optionally disabled to increase security.

 SMB 3.1.1

 SMB 3.1.1 was introduced with Windows 10 and Windows Server 2016.
 This version supports AES-128 GCM encryption in addition to AES-128 CCM encryption added in SMB3, and implements pre-authentication integrity check using SHA-512 hash.
 SMB 3.1.1 also makes secure negotiation mandatory when connecting to clients using SMB versions that support it.

 Specifications

 The specifications for the SMB are proprietary and were initially closed, thereby forcing other vendors and projects to reverse-engineer the protocol to interoperate with it.
 The SMB 1.0 protocol was eventually published some time after it was reverse engineered, whereas the SMB 2.0 protocol was made available from Microsoft's Open Specifications Developer Center from the outset.

+SMB over QUIC

+SMB over QUIC was introduced in Windows Server 2022 as part of the Azure Edition, providing a secure alternative to VPN for remote file access over untrusted networks such as the internet.
+It uses QUIC as a transport layer, creating a TLS 1.3-encrypted tunnel over UDP port 443 instead of the legacy TCP port 445, so that no SMB traffic — including authentication — is exposed to the underlying network.

+With the release of Windows Server 2025, SMB over QUIC was expanded to all editions — Datacenter, Standard, and Azure Edition — making it available to a significantly wider range of deployments beyond Microsoft's cloud platform.
+Windows Server 2025 also introduced QUIC Client Access Control, allowing administrators to restrict SMB over QUIC access to specific clients using certificate fingerprints.

+SMB over QUIC is disabled by default and must be enabled by a server administrator.
+Within the QUIC tunnel, SMB behaves identically to its TCP counterpart, including support for multichannel and compression.